C00reNUT/neural-style/README.md

 `--pooling` allows to select which pooling layers to use (specify either `max` or `avg`).
 Original VGG topology uses max pooling, but the [style transfer paper][paper] suggests replacing it with average pooling.
-The outputs are perceptually differnt, max pool in general tends to have finer detail style trasnfer, but could have troubles at lower-freqency detail level:
+The outputs are perceptually different, max pool in general tends to have finer detail style transfer, but could have troubles at lower-frequency detail level:

 ## Requirements